VictorCazaes/WeatherApp/README.md

 - [React.js](https://reactjs.org/) - A JavaScript library for building user interfaces
 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework
 - [OpenWeatherMap API](https://openweathermap.org/api) - An API for weather data

-## Live Demo
-You can check out a live version of this app at https://weather-app-victorcazaes.vercel.app/.

 ## Development
 To deploy this app, you will need to build the production version of the app by running the following command: